 - Better utilization of the virtual machine instances — SSL processing can be very CPU intensive if the ciphers used are not CPU efficient.
 To maximize CPU performance, use ECDSA SSL certs, TLS 1.2 and prefer the ECDHE-ECDSA-AES128-GCM-SHA256 cipher suite for SSL between the load balancer and your instances.

-- Certificate management — You only need to provision certificates on the load balancer itself.
+- Certificate management — Your customer-facing SSL certificates can be either certificates that you obtain and manage yourself (self-managed certificates), or certificates that Google obtains and manages for you (Google-managed certificates).
+Google-managed SSL certificates each support up to 100 domains.
+Multiple domain support for Google-managed certificates is a Beta feature.
+You only need to provision certificates on the load balancer itself.
 On your virtual machine instances, you can simplify management by using self-signed certificates.

 - Security patching — If vulnerabilities arise in the SSL or TCP stack, we will apply patches at the load balancer automatically in order to keep your instances safe.

 - SSL Proxy Load Balancing supports ports 25, 43, 110, 143, 195, 443, 465, 587, 700, 993, 995, 1883, and 5222.
 When you use Google-managed SSL certificates with SSL Proxy Load Balancing, the frontend port for traffic must be 443 to enable the Google-managed SSL certificates to be provisioned and renewed.

 - You can use SSL policies with SSL Proxy Load Balancing.

 - While choosing to send the traffic over unencrypted TCP between the load balancing layer and instances enables you to offload SSL processing from your instances, it also comes with reduced security between the load balancing layer and instances and is therefore not recommended.